JoJo Whilden

 Inez van Lamsweerde (b.
 1963) and Vinoodh Matadin (b.
 1961), known simply as Inez and Vinoodh, are an Amsterdam-based Dutch fashion photographer duo.
 They have worked for a long list of prominent fashion magazines and brands, including W Magazine, Vogue, WSJ Magazine, i-D, Acne Studios, Balenciaga, Dior, Gucci, Helmut Lang, Louis Vuitton, Nike, Tom Ford, Yves Saint Laurent, and numerous others.
 They also produce independent artwork, and were the subjects of the 2010 retrospective, Pretty Much Everything: Photographs 1985-2010, which toured internationally and heralded the publication of Inez and Vinoodh’s monograph of the same title: Pretty Much Everything (Taschen, 2011).

+Brian Ulrich

 Brian Ulrich (b.
-1971)

-Brian Ulrich’s photographs explore contemporary consumer culture.
+1971) shoots photographs that explore contemporary consumer culture.

 After completing his MFA in photography at Columbia College Chicago, Ulrich spent considerable time working at the Cleveland Museum of Art, often staying after hours to sift through the vast archives of photography.
 It is this understanding of the history of the medium that informs much of his work which today addresses issues social, political, and historical.